raspberrypilearning/fl-programming-robotics/week-3/fl-progrobot-w3-step10.md

 For more discussion on the impact of technology, including automation and robotics, you can join our other course, [Impact of technology: How to lead classroom discussions](https://www.futurelearn.com/admin/courses/impact-of-technology/).

-### Impact of robotics
+### The impact of robotics

-**Industry**
+#### Industry

-The production industry is not the only sector that will take advantage of robots.
-Earlier you heard about warehouse robots that assist in packing and shipping orders for large retailers.
-You also learned about robots being used to navigate dangerous environments - some industrial environments definitely fit this bill.
-Mining is a good example of this; not just for coal or oil, but also the precious metals and materials for the components inside of our mobile phones and computers.
+The production industry is not the only sector to take advantage of robots.
+Earlier, you heard about warehouse robots that help with packing and shipping orders for large retailers.
+You also learnt about robots being used to navigate dangerous environments; some industrial environments definitely fit this bill.
+Mining is a good example of this, and not just mining for coal or oil, but also for the precious metals and materials used in the components inside our mobile phones and computers.

 ![A robot that has dug a hole looking really happy because it has found gold!](https://rpf-futurelearn.s3-eu-west-1.amazonaws.com/Robotics+-+Robot+Buggy/Illustration/39-3_10-Mining_Robot.png)

 Robots drastically improve efficiency in industry, and this can lead to large increases in production.
-The resources used are not bottomless and neither is the energy required, without regulation we are at risk of over consumption.
+The resources used are not bottomless, however, and neither is the energy required; without regulation we are at risk of overconsumption.

-**Medicine**
+#### Medicine

-Surgical robots are being used to the benefit of both patients and staff.
-These machines are tools that the surgeon controls to perform surgeries through tiny incisions in a patients body.
-The robots are very small and extremely accurate, so they cause far less trauma than traditional surgeries, leading to patients showing quicker recovery times and fewer complications post-op.
+Surgical robots are being used, to the benefit of both patients and staff.
+These machines are tools that a surgeon controls to perform surgeries through tiny incisions in a patient's body.
+The robots are very small and extremely accurate, so they cause far less trauma than traditional surgery, meaning quicker recovery times and fewer complications after the operation.
 Looking to the future, you can see a world where AI and medical robots merge.
-Intelligent surgical robots could perform the surgery independently, leading to a boost in the availability of high quality medical care.
+Intelligent surgical robots could perform surgeries independently, leading to a boost in the availability of high-quality medical care.

 ![A doctor robot, attending a patient in a bed.
 The patient is smiling but looks slightly uneasy.](https://rpf-futurelearn.s3-eu-west-1.amazonaws.com/Robotics+-+Robot+Buggy/Illustration/40-3_10-Dr_Robot.png)

 The main downside of surgical robotics is the cost.
-They are currently far too pricey for every hospital to afford one.
-This restricts the care to wealthier areas, a drop in cost may help increase access to this resource.
-Lastly, there is a very important side of medicine that robots cannot currently replace - patient bedside care.
-The care nurses, doctors and hospital staff provide to comfort the patients - for now this remains a task that only a human can accomplish.
+Surgical robots are currently far too pricey for every hospital to be able to afford one.
+This restricts the care to wealthier areas; a drop in cost may eventually help to increase access to this resource.
+Lastly, there is a very important side of medicine that robots cannot currently replace: patient bedside care.
+The care nurses, doctors, and hospital staff provide comfort to patients, and for now this remains a task that only a human can accomplish.

-**Education**
+#### Education

-Robotics as a discipline can provide enormous benefits to computing education.
-Robots are cool, what was once science fiction is now a reality.
-Robots are also technology, and they remain one of the biggest attractions to computing education, bringing fledgling roboticists to courses like this one.
+Robotics provides enormous benefits to computing education.
+Robots are cool, and they remain one of the biggest attractions to computing education, bringing fledgling roboticists to courses such as this one.
 In order to be a successful roboticist, you need the knowledge and skills provided by computer science.
-Some learners enjoy getting involved in robot competitions.
-These offer a mixture of competitiveness and fun to engage learners, with learning as a side effect of participation in these events.
+Some learners enjoy getting involved in robot competitions, and these offer a mixture of competitiveness and fun to engage learners, with learning as a side effect of participation.

 ![A podium with people on the 1st, 2nd and 3rd positions standing next to their robots looking proud](https://rpf-futurelearn.s3-eu-west-1.amazonaws.com/Robotics+-+Robot+Buggy/Illustration/41-3_10-Robo_Compettitors.png)

-As great as this all is, there is still work to be done to make the subject more inclusive.
-Robotics is still a selective subject, with relatively high entry requirements - both financially and cognitively.
-A lot of work has been done to improve this and robotics is more accessible now than it has ever been.
-As I am sure you have noticed, the subject is still quite challenging for beginners and a lot of resilience is necessary.
-There is an argument that this is not a bad thing, and that robotics has a place in education as a extension activity to push confident learners.
-However, as I said earlier, it can also work well as a hook to bring more reticent learners into formal computing education.
+There is still work to be done to make the subject more inclusive.
+Robotics is still a selective subject, with relatively high entry requirements, both financially and cognitively.
+A lot of work has been done to improve this, and robotics is more accessible now than ever before.
+As I am sure you have noticed, the subject is still quite challenging for beginners, and a lot of resilience is necessary.
+There is an argument that this is not a bad thing, and that robotics also has a place in education as an extension activity to push more confident learners.

 ### Robotics in your life

-You have heard about a few ways that robots have impacted our society, and will continue to do so in the future.
+You have heard about a few ways in which robots have impacted our society and will continue to do so in the future.

-**How have robots impacted your life, or the society you live in?**
+How have robots impacted your life, or the society you live in?

 This could be on one of the areas I spoke about above, or another experience you have had.